Thanks for visiting…..Please check out some of my recently published work….

 However, I have submitted a few pieces for publication; my last items in print being a short story entitled GRAVE ERROR which was published in Scribble, and A BITTER PILL TO SWALLOW which appeared in the final Spring edition of Carillon Magazine.
 It was sad to witness the demise of another print publication after so many successful years.

 The growth in online magazines has opened up a vast worldwide market for articles, poetry, and stories.
 They have replaced the many general interest magazines that once filled the newsagents shelves.
 Fortunately there remains a large number of printed specialists’ magazines, and it is likely to remain that way for some time.
-So whatever our craft or sullen art may be there will probable still be a print magazine to satisfy our particular interest for now.
+So whatever our craft or sullen art may be, there will probably still be a print magazine to satisfy our particular interest for now.

 Having written for many years I have accumulated a substantial WIP file.
 Articles that were never finished, needed editing or further research.
 Stories that suffered rejection.
 Or, as in the majority of cases, simply been usurped by another more interesting idea.